My Quiet Kitchen

 Vegan "Marry Me Chicken"

-Vegan Marry Me Chicken is a plant-based twist on the Tuscan-style dish that became an internet sensation.
-This vegan version features soy curls (or your favorite vegan chicken) smothered in a luscious, rich, garlicky cashew cream sauce with sweet and tangy sundried tomatoes for a flavor combination that is out of this world!
-It's perfect for Valentine's Day, date night, or any special occasion where your goal is to impress.
-And despite its stunning presentation, this one-pot dinner comes together easily in around 30 minutes!
+Vegan Marry Me Chicken is a plant-based twist on the popular Tuscan-style dish.
+My version features soy curls (or your favorite vegan chick'n) smothered in a luscious, rich, garlicky cashew cream sauce made with tangy sundried tomatoes!
+It's perfect for Valentine's Day, date night, or any special occasion.
+Even better, this one-pot vegan dinner comes together easily in around 30 minutes!

 overhead of finished vegan marry me chicken in a skillet with a wooden spoon.